Have you heard about the continuous audit?

 It’s a hot topic in the accounting and internal audit space right now and has great potential to impact third-party assurance audits like HITRUST and SOC.

-For example, the HITRUST certification roadmap includes options for leveraging continuous audit/monitoring to reduce the frequency of performing a comprehensive validated assessment.
+For example, the HITRUST CSF Certification roadmap includes options for leveraging continuous monitoring and assessment to reduce the frequency of performing a comprehensive validated assessment.

 But what is a continuous audit?
 How do you implement it?
 And how do you select a technology tool to help you?